 Editor’s Note: The American Kennel Club has had a long history of inclusion across our sport for exhibitors and spectators from all walks of life.
-This month, it is with honor that we support the LGBTQ community by adding the rainbow to our logo in honor of Pride month and the humanity it stands for.
-Additionally, we are sharing stories and voices of LGBTQ community members.
+This month, we are sharing stories and voices of LGBTQ community members.
 Here is Sassafras Lowrey’s:

 When the AKC went public on social media with a rainbow version of the logo for pride month, offline there was a flutter of LGBTQ dog people rapidly texting and private messaging each other, saving the image from the website just in case it disappeared.

 Seeing the AKC so publicly support LGBTQ people involved in dog sports — and not only make that statement but defend it again and again and again in the social media comments section — was validating and healing.
 In ways. it felt like a representation of the full circle of healing I experienced as an LGBTQ person in the dog world.

 Coming Out in the Early 2000s

 As a high school student, I competed in agility with my Miniature Schnauzer and later my Shetland Sheepdog.
 I grew up in an extremely abusive home, and dogs were not only my passion, but my escape.
 When I was working with dogs, I forgot about everything bad that was happening.
 Dogs gave me a purpose, and as my bedroom walls filled with ribbons won at trials they symbolized so much more than Qs and titles.
 They represented a world of friends and connections that I was building for myself (and my dogs) amongst people who shared the same values and passions I did for dogs.

 Dog people were the first people to get me to open up about what was happening at home when they noticed and asked about my bruises.
 No teacher or guidance counselor at school had ever cared as much about my situation as the women I walked courses with and crated next to at dog shows.